-As we are nearing the end of our second year we have gotten to work personally and as a support team to save thousands of wild animals.
-While is it impossible for us to share every case we work on with you there are some cases we cannot wait to share.
+At the end of our second year we got to work personally and as a support team to save thousands of wild animals.
+While is it impossible for us to share every case we work on with you, there are some cases we cannot wait to share.
 We wish that we could find a way for you to experience first-hand just how amazing the animals we have the honor of working with are.
 Many of the animals we have helped have also helped us in opening new doors and fortifying our amazing network of organizations working to conserve wildlife.

 One of the species that has surprisingly had the greatest impact on us as a team is the bobcat.
-Over the past two years we have had the privilege of working hands on with three bobcats.
+We have had the privilege of working hands on with three bobcats in 2015 and 2016.
 Each of these three cats provided us with opportunities to forge strong bonds with a variety of conservation partners as we seek out the best resources to aide each of these cats along their journey to release.
 These cats were not the only ones who helped in supporting these relationships, you as fans also provide constant support that allow us to continue our work conserving wildlife.

 Meet the Cats: